Itera/webpack-student-course/5-exercise/README.md

 3. In `webpack.config.js`, add the line `devtool: "source-map"` on the root level of the config.

 4. Re-run `npm start` to pick up the new config and try debugging in the browser again.

+5. Remove the debugger statement before continuing to the next task.

 ## Task 5: Linting